-Trails listed on the National Trails Register will also be included in the upcoming National Digital Database which will be a platform detailing all opportunities to be active in Ireland.
+Trails listed on the National Trails Register will also be included in Get Ireland Active - this National Database is Ireland's interactive activity, sport and recreation hub.

 Sport Northern Ireland

 Sport Northern Ireland is the lead public body for the development of sport and physical activity in Northern Ireland.
 The Sport NI mission statement is that we are passionate about maximising the power of sport to change lives.
 By 2026, we want the power of sport to be recognised and valued by all.
 Sport NI is focused on partnership working and as such has been a long term strategic partner with Outdoor Recreation Northern Ireland.
 As such, the main platform for trails, water recreation facilities and potential Blueways is via Outmore NI which provides interactive mapping of all the outdoor recreation facilities in Northern Ireland.